-Carrots are nutritional heroes; they store a goldmine of nutrients.
-No other vegetable or fruit contains as much carotene as carrots, which the body converts to vitamin A. This is a truly versatile vegetable and an excellent source of vitamins B and C as well as calcium pectate, an extraordinary pectin fiber that has been found to have cholesterol lowering properties.
-The carrot is an herbaceous plant containing about 87% water, rich in mineral salts and vitamins (B, C, E).
-Raw carrots are an excellent source of vitamin A and potassium; they contain vitamin C, vitamin B6, thiamine, magnesium, folate (also known as vitamin B9 and natural folic acid).
-The high level of beta-carotene is very important and gives carrots their distinctive orange color.
+Fresh Carrots are nutritional heroes; they store a goldmine of nutrients.
+No other vegetable or fruit contains as much carotene as carrots, which the body converts to vitamin A. This is a truly versatile vegetable and an excellent source of vitamins B and C as well as calcium pectate, an extraordinary pectin fiber that has been found to have possible cholesterol lowering properties.
+The carrot is an herbaceous plant containing about 87% water, and is very rich in mineral salts.

-The known phytonutrients in carrots are lutein, lycopene, alpha, beta and gamma carotenes, zeaxanthin and xanthophyll.
-These phytonutrients are nature's marvelous provision for combating of various illnesses.
-Carrots are credited with many medicinal properties; they are said to cleanse the intestines and to be diuretic, remineralizing, antidiarrheal, an overall tonic and antianemic.
-Carrots are rich in alkaline elements which purify and revitalize the blood.
+The known phytonutrients in non-GMO carrots are lutein, lycopene, alpha, beta and gamma carotenes, zeaxanthin and xanthophyll.
+These phytonutrients are nature's marvelous provision for possibly combating of various illnesses.
+Carrots have been used traditionally to cleanse the intestines.
+Like any mineral and fiber rich food there are many possible benefits like as a diuretic, anti-diarrheal, an overall tonic and anti-anemic.
+Carrots are rich in alkaline elements which may purify and revitalize the blood.
 They nourish the entire system and help in the maintenance of acid-alkaline balance in the body.
 The carrot also has a reputation as a vegetable that helps to maintain good eyesight.
 Its highly energizing nutrients are also particularly beneficial for the liver.

 Our organically grown raw carrot powder makes it easy to get all the wonderful nutrition this root has to offer in a concentrated, easily digestible and convenient form.

-Some possible benefits of our Raw Organic Carrot Powder may include:
+Some possible traditional uses of Raw Organic Carrot Powder may include:

 ● Maintaining acid-alkaline balance within the body